-- S2 = 30 minute detention after school - Multiple S2s in same day = 1 hour detention after school - S3 = 1 hour detention after school - Multiple S3s in same day = 2-hour detention after school - Late to school without validation = Lunchtime detention
+- S2 = 30 minute detention after school - Multiple S2s in same day = Up to a maximum 120 minutes - S3 = 1 hour detention after school - Multiple S3s in same day = Up to a maximum 120 minutes and period of isolation - Late to school without validation = Lunchtime detention - Late to lesson 30 Minutes after school

 After school detentions may well cause inconvenience for parents and carers.
 For example, students may need to pick up younger siblings.
 However, it is essential that students also realise the inconvenience they have caused through their behaviour choices.
-We expect parents and carers to support all behaviour sanctions
+We expect parents and carers to support all behaviour sanctions.